sqlc-dev/sqlc/README.md

 - `path`:
   - Output directory for generated code
 - `queries`:
-  - Directory of SQL queries or path to single SQL file
+  - Directory of SQL queries or path to single SQL file; or a list of paths
 - `schema`:
-  - Directory of SQL migrations or path to single SQL file
+  - Directory of SQL migrations or path to single SQL file; or a list of paths
 - `engine`:
   - Either `postgresql` or `mysql`.
 Defaults to `postgresql`.
 MySQL support is experimental
 - `emit_json_tags`: